ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

 | }
 | ```

-Unlike `'line'` series charts, `'column'` series can have multiple `yKeys` which allow for stacking, in our case one block per quarter.

 Chart tooltips are enabled by default so you can hover over a block to see its value.

 ![Column chart](beverage-expenses-no-captions.png)